Durgesh-Vaigandla/20CS0902-ARTIFICIAL-INTELLIGENCE-LAB/README.md

 **8.** Create a Pull Request!

-**Congratulations!** Sit and relax till we review your PR, you've made your contribution to (https://github.com/Durgesh-Vaigandla/20CS0902-ARTIFICIAL-INTELLIGENCE-LAB) project
+**Congratulations!** Sit and relax till we review your PR, you've made your contribution to (https://github.com/Durgesh-Vaigandla/20CS0902-ARTIFICIAL-INTELLIGENCE-LAB)

 <br>